-This module provide the students with knowledge about interactions of nutrients with other components (non-nutrient food components; gene and drug interactions).
+This module provides the students with knowledge about interactions of nutrients with other components (non-nutrient food components; gene and drug interactions).
 The module gives also information about methods used for assessment of the nutritional status and an introduction to nutritional genomics.

 The aim of this Module is to provide the student with an understanding about different factors that can interfere with nutrients in the body.